Argentina's missing submarine: What we know

 "Sending a submarine to the area to perform some type of search wouldn't add anything because they don't have the technology or the elements to be able to do an underwater search."

 However, at least one specialist rescue sub will be required if the San Juan is found with the crew still alive.
-Given that it was constructed in Germany, the design is NATO-compatible, and the US is sending a rescue submersible to the area to undertake a rescue.
+The US is sending a rescue submersible to the area to help if needed.

-Assuming it's found, how will the crew members be rescued?
+Assuming the sub is found, how will crew members be rescued?

-Even if it can be located it will take more time to get a rescue vessel there, the transit time for which could add another couple of days, Graham says, which is problematic when oxygen supplies are diminishing, especially when surface conditions are so rough.
+Even if the sub is located it could take several days to get a rescue vessel there, Graham said.
+This is problematic when oxygen supplies are diminishing, especially when surface conditions are so rough.

-"It's difficult to operate in 8-meter (26 feet) waves," he says.
+"It's difficult to operate in 8-meter (26 feet) waves," he said.
 Adding to the difficulties of a rescue, we currently "don't know what depth it is located, (and) how precarious the state of the hull could be."

-The condition of the sub, assuming its resting on the continental shelf is also of key concern.
+The condition of the sub, assuming its resting on the continental shelf, is also of key concern.

-"The sunk submarine needs to be sitting upright -- or nearly so -- on the sea floor so the rescue hatch(es) can be easily reached and docked with," Layton says.
+"The sunk submarine needs to be sitting upright -- or nearly so -- on the sea floor so the rescue hatch(es) can be easily reached and docked with," Layton said.
 "The sea floor, though, is not flat.
-If the submarine is lying at an acute angle docking could be hard."
+If the submarine is lying at an acute angle, docking could be hard."

+Reed says that the US' Pressurized Rescue Module (PRM) rescue sub "can dock with a (disabled submarine) up to a 45˚ angle."